kleeloy/Azure-Cloud-Web-Application-/README.md

 Consider the rule that you selected.
 Could your website (as it is currently designed) be impacted by this vulnerability if Front Door wasn’t enabled?
 Why or why not?

 Yes because the attacker is able to influence the queries sent by a website to a database.
 This will enable the attacker to extract information from the database or change the contents of the database through, something like, a simple query.

+# What Is Included With My Website
+## Azure Front Door enabled